Molecular Biology

 RNA splicing: molecular mechanisms.

-Translation in prokaryotes and eukaryotes.
+Translation in prokaryotes and an overview on the differences with eukaryotes.

 DNA replication in prokaryotes and eukaryotes.